Here, we would like to keep you updated on some of the more recent private equity news, legislation regarding the industry and private equity studies.

 A Private Equity Growth Council video in June 2012 features New Mountain Capital’s 2007 purchase of North Carolina company Inmar.
 New Mountain invested equity equal to about 60 percent of the $350 million purchase price.
 That is double the average in a buyout, making this an unusual deal from the start.
 I would still like to see a video showing a real classic leveraged buyout in which the business prospered after the private equity firm exited the company.

 Carlyle Group in April 2012 filed to list its shares on the stock market.
-Some analysts were skeptical, and questioned the idea of publicly traded private equity firms (citing how poorly Blackstone and Fortress’ shares have traded).
 Read the comments to see how the public views private equity.

 Private equity firms, have been taking advantage of the hot US junk bond market, having their companies with strong enough earnings borrow more money to pay them dividends just like they did during the 2005-08 boom.
-This includes Neiman Marcus.
+This WSJ story from August 2013 details the trend and risks.
 Part of the motivation too is it is hard to list businesses on the stock exchanges, or to find buyers for them.

 Dan Primack of Fortune, typically a private equity advocate, writes a strong editorial saying tax laws should be changed to discourage these dividends.